Position title: Assistant Professor, Sociology and International Studies

 Other Campus Affiliations:

-Katherine Jensen and Javier Auyero.
-Forthcoming.
+Javier Auyero.
+2019.
 “Teaching and Learning the Craft: The Construction of Ethnographic Objects.”
 Research in Urban Sociology (Special Issue, Urban Ethnography: Legacies and Challenges) 16:69-87.

 Katherine Jensen.
 2018.
 “The Epistemic Logic of Asylum Screening: (Dis)embodiment and the Production of Asylum Knowledge in Brazil.”
 Ethnic and Racial Studies 41(5):2615-2633.